 Gran Hotel Manzana Kempinski

-A joint venture between Cuban State group Gaviota and French company Bouygues, this hotel has 246 rooms and 10 floors.
-It was not built from scratch, instead it was a restoration and enlargement of a century-old former shopping arcade and commercial building.
+A joint venture between Cuban state group Gaviota and Swiss company Kempinski, this hotel has 246 rooms and 10 floors.
+It was not built from scratch, instead, it was a restoration and enlargement of a century-old former shopping arcade and commercial building.
 The restoration was overseen by Cuban architect José Antonio Choy López, known for his work in a range of cultural, commercial and touristic buildings in Santiago de Cuba and Havana.
-The original building was known as Manzana de Gomez, which it is still often referred to by locals.
-The name change to Kempinski is due to the fact that the hotel is operated by the Swiss-based hotel chain Kempinski.
+The original building was known as Manzana de Gomez, which is still often referred to by locals.

 As part of the restoration, various eco-friendly elements were included, such as the installation of motion-activated light switches.
 Other new additions to the building include lifts that have three glass sides, which makes going up and down feel less like a mundane activity and more like a fairground ride.